 As of 2012, another database “Findbuch” makes it possible to search for files held at the Austrian State Archive as well as other cooperating Austrian archives in regard to property seizure and compensation proceedings.

-Austria’s Museum for Fine Arts (Kunsthistorisches Museum) is in the process of creating a database listing the files of the 1938 Central Depot for Jewish Cultural Property (Zentraldepot) which was established in the premises of the museum to house confiscated collections of predominantly Jewish owners.
-In addition to the files of the Museum for Fine Arts, also files located at the Federal Office for the Protection of Monuments (Bundesdenkmalamt) are being processed.
-It is estimated that the database will hold 11,500 files including corresponding images.
+Austria’s Museum for Fine Arts (Kunsthistorisches Museum) and the Federal Office for the Protection of Monuments (Bundesdenkmalamt) created a database listing the files of the 1938 Central Depot for Jewish Cultural Property (Zentraldepot).
+The Depot was established in the premises of the museum to house confiscated collections of predominantly Jewish owners.
+The database holds approximately 11,500 files including corresponding images.

 The Commission for Provenance Research provides contact information for Austria’s federal museums and where available their provenance research departments.
 In addition, the Commission also provides contact information for Austria’s provincial museums, private institutions and museums as well as for academic institutions that are involved with provenance research.